 The amount of rates payable is calculated by multiplying the the rateable value by the poundage rate.
 Assessors are responsible for determining only the rateable value.
 Your local Council is responsible for rates collection and the administration of the various reliefs or discounts which may be available.

-From 1 April 2010 levels of rates relief under the Small Business Bonus Scheme have been set at 100% for eligible properties with a combined Rateable Value (RV) of up to £10,000, 50% for those with a combined RV between £10,001 and £12,000 and 25% for those with a combined RV between £12,001 and £18,000.
-Additionally, businesses with multiple properties whose cumulative RV is £25,000 or less will be eligible for relief of 25% for each property with a rateable value less than £18,000.
+From 1 April 2017 levels of rates relief under the Small Business Bonus Scheme have been set at 100% for eligible properties with a combined Rateable Value (RV) of up to £15,000.
+Additionally, businesses with multiple properties whose cumulative RV is £35,000 or less may be eligible for relief of 25% for each property with a rateable value less than £18,000.

 However, the relief will be subject to the operation of other reliefs, such as empty property relief; rural rate relief; charitable rate relief; disabled persons rate relief; and discretionary relief for not-for-profit recreation clubs.
 You should contact your local Council to discuss any relief you may be entitled to.